iG-Studios/Open-Sourced-Stuff/README.md

 Regardless, I hope some people see some use of these.

 ### Instructions
-Download the folder named "free places"
+Download the folder named "free places."
 That's all.